amadeus4dev/amadeus-node/README.md

 // City Search API
 // finds cities that match a specific word or string of letters.
-// Return a list of cities matching a keyword 'France' amadeus.referenceData.locations.cities.get({
+// Return a list of cities matching a keyword 'Paris' amadeus.referenceData.locations.cities.get({
   keyword: 'Paris'
 })